SergiiGlad/kubernetes/Resourses.md

  * **_Worker Node_**: runs tasks as delegated by the master

  * **_etcd_**: distributed key-value store used to persist Kubernetes system state

+ * **_kube-controller-manager_**: a monitoring program that decides what changes to make when resources are added, changed, or removed

+ * **_kube-scheduler_**: a program that decides where to run pods based on the available nodes and their configuration

+ * **_kube-proxy_**: manages networking rules so connections to service IP addresses are correctly routed to pods

 ## KUBERNETES OBJECTS